Corporate & Academic innovation work

 Advanced Wellbeing Research Centre, Wellbeing Accelerator

-Advisor to Sheffield Hallam University on the design and implementation of a Wellbeing Accelerator, as part of a Research England grant.
-The program pivoted at short notice to become fully virtual, due to the pandemic, and has developed successfully, with over 60 mentors, and a first mini-cohort of 5 startups, within a month of launching.
+Advised Sheffield Hallam University on the design and implementation of a Wellbeing Accelerator, as part of a Research England grant.
+The program pivoted at short notice to become fully virtual, due to the pandemic, and ran successfully supporting a wide range of startups.

 EyeFocus Accelerator with Bayer Healthcare and Zeiss

 EyeFocus Accelerator was developed to build an ecosystem of innovators in eye-care in order to connect Bayer and Zeiss with startups, and more broadly with innovators in this sector.
 EyeFocus built and ran two accelerator programs, the first being a conventional 3 month program, the second an evolution of this into a virtual program, with activities running around the world.
 Combined these programs built a network around the corporates that included world leading institutions like Moorfields Eye Hospital, RNIB, leading universities, and over 120 startups in eye-care.

 Clinical Entrepreneurs Program, NHS England